CHAPTER I: GOALS

 • If an Ordinary Member, to stand for election and to elect the Board of Directors;

-• To have such other privileges and rights as determined by the Board of Directors.
+• To have such other privileges and rights as determined by the Board of Directors internal regulations.

 CHAPTER VII: GENERAL MEETINGS

 Article 12: EuroCham Cambodia is to be governed by General Meetings.
 General Meetings consist of Annual General Meetings and Extraordinary General Meetings.
-Invited participants of a General Meeting shall include all members and representatives from relevant administrative entities invited by the Board of Directors.
+Invited participants to a General Meeting shall include all members and representatives from relevant partners invited by the Board of Directors.
 Only Ordinary Members may vote at a General Meeting.

 Article 13: The matters dealt with at Annual General Meetings shall include:

-• The election of eligible EuroCham Cambodia’s members to the Board of Directors;
+• Once every 24 months, the election of eligible EuroCham Cambodia’s members to the Board of Directors;

-• The examination and approval of EuroCham Cambodia’s annual budget;
+• The examination and approval of EuroCham Cambodia’s annual budget and the financial statement; and

 • The consideration of EuroCham Cambodia’s activities and approval of its policies and development programs.

-EuroCham Cambodia’s Chairperson (all references to a Chairperson in these statutes refers to the Chairperson appointed under Article 17.5) and its Board of Directors are in charge of the implementation of all decisions made at Ordinary General Meetings.
+EuroCham Cambodia’s Chairperson and its Board of Directors are in charge of the implementation of all decisions made at Ordinary General Meetings.

 Article 14: Convening Annual General Meetings.

-• An Ordinary General Meeting shall be held once every 12 (twelve) months in accordance with the invitation of the Board of Directors;
+• An Ordinary General Meeting shall be held once every 12 months in accordance with the invitation of the Chairman or 50% + 1 member of the Board of Directors;

-• All Annual General Meetings shall be chaired by EuroCham Cambodia’s Chairperson or, in the Chairperson’s absence, the next highest rank within the Board of Directors;
+• Annual General Meetings shall be chaired by EuroCham Cambodia’s Chairperson or, in the Chairperson’s absence, either one of the vice-chairpersons or, in their absence, any member of the Executive Committee;

-• The quorum of any Annual General Meeting shall consist of 50% + 01 of the aggregate of the Ordinary Members of EuroCham Cambodia either present in person or represented by proxy;
+• The quorum of any Annual General Meeting shall consist of 50% + 1 of the aggregate of all Ordinary Members of EuroCham Cambodia;

-• If after a period of thirty (30) minutes subsequent to the scheduled time as mentioned in the invitation for the Annual General Meeting there is not a quorum present, EuroCham Cambodia’s Chairperson shall summon a second meeting in seven days’ time, and the quorum for such second meeting shall consist of one-third of all Ordinary Members either present in person or represented by proxy (“Second Meeting Quorum”);
+• If after a period of 30 minutes subsequent to the scheduled time as mentioned in the invitation for the Annual General Meeting there is not a quorum present, EuroCham Cambodia’s Chairperson shall summon a second meeting in seven days’ time, and the quorum for such second meeting shall consist of 1/3 of all Ordinary Members either present in person or represented by proxy (“Second Meeting Quorum”);

-• If after a period of thirty (30) minutes subsequent to the scheduled time for such Second Meeting, there is not a Second Meeting Quorum present, the Board of Directors shall convene the third meeting in three days’ time, and such Third Meeting shall not require a quorum to conduct business.
+• If after a period of 30 minutes subsequent to the scheduled time for such Second Meeting, there is not a Second Meeting Quorum present, the Board of Directors shall convene the third meeting in 3 days’ time, and such third meeting shall not require a quorum to conduct business; and

 Article 15: Decisions of Annual General Meetings:

-• Can only be approved by a simple majority from within the attending Ordinary Members.
+• Can only be approved by a simple majority from within the attending Ordinary Members and members represented by proxy (Ordinary Members can only hold a maximum of 3 proxies); and

 Article 16: Extraordinary General Meetings